 Users can also enjoy a built-in CRM and agent dashboard that features sales automation; IVR; call routing; phone, text, and SMS surveys; whisper coaching; and CRM and agent reports.

-Voicent’s CRM supports up to 50,000 contacts to help small businesses track leads without needing to purchase additional software.
+Voicent’s CRM supports thousands of contacts to help small businesses track leads without needing to purchase additional software.
 It also fully integrates with Salesforce and offers an API to let developers create custom software integrations.

 Voicent subscription-based pricing costs $19 per user per month billed yearly or $29 per user per month billed monthly and comes with a 30-day free trial.
 Additional features can be added to the base package for the following prices: